Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 > Returns a random DOUBLE precision floating point value v in the range 0 <= v < 1.0.

-The PRNG keeps two state variables, and modifies them each time it is called as follows:
+The pseudorandom number generator (PRNG) keeps two state variables, and modifies them each time it is called as follows:

 ```
 seed1 = (seed1 * 3 + seed2) % 0x3FFFFFFF